pmcray/Prometheus_v0_PoC/README.md

-# Project Prometheus v0.11: The Visual Mind
+# Project Prometheus v0.12: The Introspective Agent

 This repository contains the Proof of Concept for Project Prometheus, a system designed to explore the principles of safe, autonomous, and self-improving AI.
-This version (v0.11) introduces a modular, notebook-first architecture and a "Brain Map" visualization to demonstrate the dynamic formation of expert agent circuits.
+This version (v0.12) demonstrates the core principle of **Recursive Self-Improvement (RSI)**.
+The system can analyze its own performance, generate a critique of its inefficiencies, form a plan to modify its own source code, and then execute that plan to improve its performance on a given task.

 ## Core Principles

 The PoC is built around four core principles from I.J.
 Good's paper:

-1.  **Multi-Agent Collaboration (Causal Agentic Mesh):** A decentralized mesh of specialized agents work together.
-This is now visualized through the **Brain Map**, which shows the dynamic formation and dissolution of temporary "expert circuits" to solve specific sub-problems.
+1.  **Recursive Self-Improvement:** The system can now perform a full, end-to-end RSI loop.
+It introspects on its own performance, generates a plan to improve itself, and then modifies its own code to become more efficient.
-2.  **Recursive Self-Improvement:** The system uses a CRLS loop, an adaptive curriculum, and strategic reflection to learn and improve.
+2.  **Multi-Agent Collaboration (Causal Agentic Mesh):** A decentralized mesh of specialized agents work together to achieve these complex goals.
-3.  **Ultraparallelism:** The system can entertain and test multiple, competing hypotheses in parallel, a key to rapid discovery.
+3.  **Causal Reasoning for AI Alignment:** The system uses a Causal Attention Head to provide a measurable performance advantage on causal reasoning tasks.
 4.  **Internal Governance for Safety:** The MCS acts as an internal alignment governor, using a constitution and resource budgets to ensure safety and efficiency.

 ## Architecture